 Can I Use Student Loans To Pay Rent?

 Pursuing higher education often comes with financial challenges, and one of the most significant expenses students face is housing.
-Whether you live on or off campus, the cost of accommodation can be a significant portion of your overall expenses.
+Whether you live on or off campus, the accommodation cost can be a significant portion of your overall expenses.

 Many students wonder if they can use their student loans to cover rent, and in this comprehensive guide, we'll explore the intricacies of using student loans for housing costs.